zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 explicit "Point Release Release Guide" or a bot that knows how to do them.

-I plan to teach the release bot to be able to know how to cut a point release as well as add a "Point Release Guide" to go along with the regular release guide.
+I plan to teach the release bot to be able to know how to cut a point release as well as add a guide for point releases to go along with the regular release guide.

 #### Test More